dartoos-dev/eo_color/README.md

-While the `Swatch` interface retrieves an `iterable<Colors>` object, subclasses of `Gradients` retrieves a `List<Colors>`, which makes them better suited for dealing with the Flutter's gradient APIs — these APIs almost always expects a `List<Color>` object as parameter instead of an `Iterable<Color>` object.
+While the `Swatch` interface retrieves an `iterable<Colors>` object, subclasses of `Gradients` retrieves a `List<Colors>`, which makes them better suited for dealing with Flutter's gradient APIs — these APIs almost always expects a `List<Color>` object as a parameter instead of an `Iterable<Color>` object.

 An example of a `Gradient` implementation is the abstract class `GradientImmu`, which retrieves immutable `List<Colors>` objects.